An Isotropic Approach to Efficient Uncertainty Quantification with Gradient Norms: Conclusion

 Validation against reference MCMC estimates on synthetic problems shows strong correspondence in classification (Spearman $\rho$ of $0.44$--$0.99$ across settings), with an improving trend at larger model sizes that supports the isotropy assumption.
 The downstream question answering experiments reveal that uncertainty estimates are most informative when the model faces genuine conflict between plausible parameterizations (as on TruthfulQA, where at least one uncertainty estimate exceeds all baselines for every model), rather than when correctness depends on factual memorization, though the relative utility of aleatoric and epistemic uncertainty varies substantially between models.
 More broadly, the near-chance epistemic AUROC on TriviaQA suggests that epistemic uncertainty may not be as useful for hallucination detection as previously assumed \citep{xiao-2021-hallucinationpredictive, han-2025-negativenudging, park-2026-efficientepistemic, liu-2026-enhancinghallucination}, since factual errors need not coincide with parameter-level disagreement; gradient-based uncertainty captures a complementary signal to self-assessment methods like P(True), with the two excelling on fundamentally different question types.
 More generally, even when the Bayesian calibration of the squared gradient norm is approximate, it retains a meaningful ranking of inputs as a measure of local sensitivity to parameter perturbations.

-\paragraph{Limitations.} The estimates are on the scale of squared gradient norms, which lack intuitive interpretation and do not generalize across model architectures: training an answer correctness classifier on the uncertainty estimates from three models and evaluating on the fourth yields chance-or-below performance, with the relationship between gradient norm and correctness occasionally inverting on the held-out model, even after normalizing by the squared parameter norm (\cref{app:qa-lomo}).
-The isotropy assumption, while well-motivated at scale, introduces measurable error at intermediate model sizes and in regression settings where the posterior is highly anisotropic.
-Further, it distorts the relative scaling of the aleatoric and epistemic uncertainty estimates, such that their ratio is no longer meaningful.
-The scaling study validates up to ${\sim}10^6$ parameters while the LLM experiments operate at $10^9$--$10^{10}$; although the trend is monotonically improving and multiple lines of evidence support continued improvement, there is no formal guarantee.
+\paragraph{Limitations.} The estimates are on the scale of squared gradient norms, which lack intuitive interpretation.
+The unknown global scale $\sigma^2$ from $\operatorname{Cov}[\theta] = \sigma^2 I$ cancels in every ranking-based comparison within a single model (AUROC, Pearson, Spearman), so the choice of $\sigma^2 = 1$ is without loss of generality for our experiments; but it does not cancel in two settings where it would otherwise be useful: (a) the relative scaling between the aleatoric and epistemic uncertainty estimates, so their ratio is not meaningful in absolute terms, and (b) cross-model comparison, where each model has its own unknown $\sigma^2$.
+On the latter, training an answer-correctness classifier on the uncertainty estimates from three models and evaluating on the fourth yields chance-or-below performance, with the relationship between gradient norm and correctness occasionally inverting on the held-out model, even after normalizing by the squared parameter norm (\cref{app:qa-lomo}).
+Calibrating $\sigma^2$ without downstream supervision---which would address both---is an open problem and a natural direction for future work.
+The isotropy assumption itself, while well-motivated at scale, introduces measurable error at intermediate model sizes and in regression settings where the posterior is highly anisotropic.
+The scaling study validates up to ${\sim}10^8$ parameters (with mean-field VI as the reference; HMC is tractable up to ${\sim}10^6$) while the LLM experiments operate at $10^9$--$10^{10}$; although the trend is monotonically improving and multiple lines of evidence support continued improvement, there is no formal guarantee.
 On the downstream task, the substantial variance across models and bootstrap runs currently precludes reliable deployment for assessing individual predictions.